-At InfluxData, one of the common questions we’ve been getting asked by developers and architects alike the last few months is, “How does InfluxDB compare to Cassandra for time-series workloads?”
+At InfluxData, one of the common questions we regularly get asked by developers and architects alike is: “How does InfluxDB compare to Cassandra for time series workloads?”
 This question might be prompted for a few reasons.
 First, if they’re starting a brand new project and doing the due diligence of evaluating a few solutions head-to-head, it can be helpful in creating their comparison grid.
 Second, they might already be using Cassandra for ingesting data in an existing application, but would like to now see how they can integrate metrics collection into their system and believe there might be a better solution than Cassandra for this task.

-Over the last few weeks a few members of the InfluxData engineering and QA teams set out to compare the performance and features of InfluxDB and Cassandra for common time-series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
-InfluxDB outperformed Cassandra in all three tests with 4.5x greater write throughput, while using 10.8x less disk space, and delivering up to 168x faster response times for tested queries.
+Over the last few weeks, an external partnering company called Bonitoo.io set out to compare the performance and features of InfluxDB and Cassandra for common time series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
+InfluxDB outperformed Cassandra in all three tests with 13.8x greater write throughput, while using 16.2x less disk space, and delivering up to 21x faster response times for tested queries.

 Now, let’s take a look at the results…